IndrajeetPatil/Advanced-R-exercises/_book/Vectors.md

 #> [1] 0 0
 ```

-**Q2.** Non-unique rownames
+**Q2.** What happens if you attempt to set rownames that are not unique?

-If you attempt to set rownames that are not unique, it will not work.
+**A2.** If you attempt to set rownames that are not unique, it will not work.

 ```r